-As trade and crafts expanded, the 15th century became “a Golden Age” for Bardejov and it ranked among the most important towns of the Kingdom of Hungary.
+As trade and crafts expanded, the 15th century became “a Golden Age” for Bardejov and is ranked among the most important towns of the Kingdom of Hungary.

-On the contrary, the 17th and 18th century, the series of Anti-Habsburg uprisings (uprising against the Habsburg Monarchy), the black plague epidemics paralysed the city economically and demographically.
+On the contrary, in the 17th and 18th centuries, the series of Anti-Habsburg uprisings (uprising against the Habsburg Monarchy), the black plague epidemics paralyzed the city economically and demographically.

-Nowadays, Bardejov is one of the best preserved medieval towns of Slovakia.
+Nowadays, Bardejov is one of the best-preserved medieval towns in Slovakia.
 In the year 2000, it was inscribed into the UNESCO World Heritage list.

-They remind the rich history with an annual Bardejov fair – Bardejovsky jarmok, an event hold every year in August when Bardejov come to life.
+They remind the rich history with an annual Bardejov fair – Bardejovsky jarmok, an event held every year in August when Bardejov comes to life.

 RECOMMENDED TRIPS AROUND BARDEJOV